 DBS Satellites.
 We currently evaluate our DBS satellite fleet for impairment as one asset group whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
-We do not believe any triggering event has occurred which would indicate impairment as of December 31, 2017.
+We do not believe any triggering event has occurred which would indicate impairment as of December 31, 2019.

 AWS-4 Satellites.
 We currently evaluate our AWS-4 satellite fleet for impairment whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
+We do not believe any triggering event has occurred which would indicate impairment as of December 31, 2019 and 2018.
 For the year ended December 31, 2017, we wrote down the net book value of the T1 satellite to its estimated fair value as of December 31, 2017 and recorded a \$146 million impairment charge in "Impairment of long-lived assets" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
-We did not believe any triggering event occurred which would indicate impairment as of December 31, 2016.
-For the year ended December 31, 2015, we wrote down the net book value of the D1 satellite and related ground equipment to its fair value as of December 31, 2015 and recorded a \$123 million impairment charge in "Impairment of long-lived assets" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
 See Note 8 for further information.